connoryork/MessinWithDDoS/README.md

 ![6ix9ine](https://i.imgur.com/pmky1f4.png)

 ## Steps for Single Computer Approach:
+- [ ] Pick an approach
+- [ ] Pick a language
-1. Create python script that successfully sends a request to "fake" server/ip (localhost)
+- [ ] Create python script that successfully sends a request to "fake" server/ip (localhost)
-2. Send multiple requests to local (enough to cause an impact maybe?)
+- [ ] Send multiple requests to local (enough to cause an impact maybe?)
+- [ ] Add threads into the mix
-3. Successfully send a request to a real server/ip
+- [ ] Successfully send a request to a real server/ip
-4. Send multiple request to real ip/server
+- [ ] Send multiple request to real ip/server
+- [ ] Convert to more efficient language

 ## Potential improvements